 In the NEWS…

-Shaping the Sonoma-Mendocino Coast recently made it onto Amazon’s best seller list in its main genre, “Coastal” — which of course means it’s competing with books from all over.
-This is a new feature on Amazon and book’s sales rankings are updated hourly — as you’ll see here in this screenshot, it first it made it into the TOP 25…and then during a spate of back-to-back events with Thomas Cochrane, it jumped into the TOP 5!!
+Shaping the Sonoma-Mendocino Coast made it onto Amazon’s best seller list in its main genre, “Coastal” — which of course means it’s competing with books from all over.
+This is a new feature on Amazon and book sales rankings are updated hourly.
+As you’ll see here in this screenshot, it first it made it into the TOP 25…and then during a spate of back-to-back events with Thomas Cochrane, it jumped into the TOP 5!!

 This achievement is all the more noteworthy as our promotional efforts for this new title have been geared exclusively to supporting the local retailers carrying this new title (which is indeed flying off the shelf in a variety of stores regionally!).